 A U.S. withholding tax at a 30% rate will also be imposed on dividends paid to certain non-U.S. holders if certain disclosure requirements related to U.S. accounts or ownership are not satisfied.
-In addition, if those disclosure requirements are not satisfied, a U.S. withholding tax at a 30% rate will be imposed, for taxable years beginning after December 31, 2018, on proceeds from the sale of our capital stock received by certain non-U.S. holders.
 If payment of withholding taxes is required, non-U.S. holders that are otherwise eligible for an exemption from, or reduction of, U.S. withholding taxes with respect to such dividends and proceeds will be required to seek a refund from the IRS to obtain the benefit or such exemption or reduction.
 We will not pay any additional amounts in respect of any amounts withheld.

 For any year in which we qualify as a REIT, a non-U.S. holder may incur tax on distributions that are attributable to gain from our sale or exchange of "United States real property interests" under the Foreign Investment in Real Property Act of 1980, or FIRPTA.
 The term "United States real property interests" includes interests in real property and shares in corporations at least 50% of whose assets consist of interests in real property.
-The term "United States real property interests" generally does not include mortgage loans or mortgage-backed securities such as Agency RMBS.
+The term "United States real property interests" generally does not include mortgage loans or mortgage-backed securities such as non-Agency RMBS or Agency RMBS.
 As a result, we do not anticipate that we will generate material amounts of gain that would be subject to FIRPTA.
 Under the FIRPTA rules, subject to exceptions discussed below, a non-U.S. holder is taxed on distributions attributable to gain from sales of United States real property interests as if the gain were effectively connected with a U.S. business of the non-U.S. holder.
-A non-U.S. holder thus would be taxed on such a distribution at the normal capital gain rates applicable to U.S. holders, subject to applicable alternative minimum tax in the case of a nonresident alien individual.
+A non-U.S. holder thus would be taxed on such a distribution at the normal capital gain rates applicable to U.S. holders, subject to applicable alternative minimum tax and a special alternative minimum tax in the case of a nonresident alien individual.
 A non-U.S. corporate holder not entitled to treaty relief or exemption also may be subject to the 30% branch profits tax on such a distribution.
 Unless a non-U.S. holder qualifies for the exception described in the next paragraph, we must withhold 21% of any such distribution that we could designate as a capital gain dividend.
 A non-U.S. holder may receive a credit against such holder's tax liability for the amount we withhold.